What is a Landing Page?

 #1.
 Direct sales

 Landing pages for direct sales are what most people I talk to understand.
-If you’ve ever ordered anything online, you’ve used a product landing page as a consumer.
+If you’ve ever ordered anything online, it's likely you’ve used a product landing page.

 A direct sale landing page is generally a product page (if you’re in ecommerce), an appointment booking page, a free trial and so on.

-The sole purpose of a direct sale landing page is, well, to get the sale.
+The sole purpose of a direct sale landing page is to get the sale.

 You can advertise your landing pages, for example, to drive traffic directly to your page and to get an immediate conversion.

-Here’s a product landing page from Lego.
-The distinct purpose of the page is sales, and it has an easy to click CTA button (“Add to bag”) for conversions.
+Here’s a free trial landing page example from Dollar Shave Club.
+The distinct purpose of the page is to get people to start a free trial, and it has several easy-to-click CTA buttons:

 #2.
 Lead generation